open-estuary/estuary/README.md

 ================
   About the technical support, you can contact us by http://open-estuary.org/contact-us.

-6.Change list compared with previous version
+6. Change list compared with previous version

   Please refer to [changelist.txt](https://github.com/open-estuary/estuary/blob/master/README.md) in this project.